UniAP2022/UniAP/README.md

 ### voice call scenario

 In the chatting scenario, we provide audio examples of both louder perturbation(L) and quieter perturbation(Q).
-Here we utilize distortion level to measure the noise-signal ratio.
 Distortion level1 is measured at the transmitter and Distortion level2 is measured at the receiver.

 Origin audio (2961-960-0001 in Librispeech):